awsdocs/amazon-rekognition-developer-guide/doc_source/faces-comparefaces.md

   If multiple faces match, the `faceMatches` array includes all of the face matches\.
 + **Source face information** – The response includes information about the face from the source image that was used for comparison, including the bounding box and confidence value\.
-+ **Image Orientation** – The response includes information about the orientation of the source and target images\.
-Amazon Rekognition needs this to display the images and retrieve the correct location of the matched face in the target image\.
-For more information, see [Getting Image Orientation and Bounding Box Coordinates](images-orientation.md)\.
 + **Unmatched face match information** – The example shows one face that Amazon Rekognition found in the target image that didn't match the face that was analyzed in the source image\.
 For that face, it provides a bounding box and a confidence value, which indicates the level of confidence that Amazon Rekognition has that the bounding box contains a face\.
 The face information also includes an array of landmark locations\.

   If Amazon Rekognition finds multiple faces that don't match, the `UnmatchedFaces` array includes all of the faces that didn't match\.